You Belong Here:

 Artists Rediscovering Salford’s Green Spaces

-You Belong Here is a new exhibition at the heart of the city-wide creative programme Rediscovering Salford, which highlights and celebrates Salford’s parks and green spaces.
+Exhibition You Belong Here is at the heart of the city-wide creative programme Rediscovering Salford, which highlights and celebrates Salford’s parks and green spaces.

-In addition, new digital artwork Circadian Bloom by Anna Ridler will premiere at the Museum in Autumn, sharing the themes of nature, history, and re-discovery; and in Autumn artist Lowri Evans will share a new participatory project inspired by Salford’s trees.
+In addition, new digital artwork Circadian Bloom by Anna Ridler launched at the Museum in Autumn, sharing the themes of nature, history, and re-discovery; and artist Lowri Evans shares a new participatory project inspired by Salford’s trees.